How To Live On Very Little Money: Extreme Frugality

 Even if you have the slightest doubt, let me reassure you — it is possible to live on very little money and lead a better life.

-If you decide, you can lead a better life with less money too.
+If you decide, you can lead a better life with very little money too.

-You could be — deprived or happy and fulfilled, living on little money.
-It’s all up to you what you choose -happiness or misery.
+You could feel — deprived or fulfilled, living on little money.
+It’s up to you what you choose -happiness or misery.

-The constantly increasing cost of living and low wage rates have made life difficult.
+The constantly increasing cost of living and low wage rates make life difficult.

-But if you lower your needs and wants and be content with whatever little you have, you can live joyfully.
+But the secret is lowering your needs and wants and being content with whatever little you have.

 Otherwise, all the money in the world can’t make you happy.